 - 1. Read 4-H & FFA General Rules, Livestock Health Requirements, and 4-H & FFA Livestock Rules. - 2.
-Straw may NOT be used as bedding in the sheep and swine barn. - 3.
+Straw may NOT be used as bedding. - 3.
 All animals from all youth should be owned by weigh-in time. - 4.
 Animals shown in a market class are not eligible to be shown in breeding classes and vice versa. - 5.
 All market hogs will be weighed at the time of fair check-in to establish a show weight, final rate of gain weight, and sale weight.
 There will be NO weigh back. - 6.
 Swine is eligible for rate of gain contest.
 Weigh-in for the spring small animal weigh-in is not required unless you plan to participate in rate of gain contest. - 7.
 NO swine shall be restrained by snare or other snout restraint at the county fair for clipping purposes.
 This practice is perceived as inhuman to the general public and should be avoided. - 8.
 Swine classes may be divided by breed at the discretion of the superintendent and extension staff.
 In addition, breeding gilts may be divided by age.
 When divided, the breeds recognized will be Duroc, Hampshire, Yorkshire, AOB, and Crossbred.
 There will be a minimum number of 2 animals per class to be judged by breed.
 All breeds not designated in the classes and/or breed listing will be shown as AOB. - a.
 AOB is classified as a registered animal, not listed but is registered with a breed association.
 Or if there are not enough animals to make a breed class at the superintendent's discretion.

-Market Hogs
+9. Market Hogs

 - a.
 All market hogs must be tagged with an official Kansas 4-H Electronic Identification tag at an official spring weigh-in time.
 The livestock agent should be contacted if a tag is lost and arrangements for a replacement tag must be made before coming to the fair.
 Animals brought to fair without a tag and with no prior arrangements for a replacement may be deemed ineligible by the livestock agent and superintendent. - b.
 Market hogs MUST be born after December 1 of the previous year. - c.
 Market hogs should weigh a minimum of 220 pounds.
 Animals weighing 219 pounds or less will be placed in their own class and will not be eligible for Grand or Reserve Grand Champion nor to sell in the premium auction.
 There is no maximum weight, however, the judge may exercise discretion in allowing extra heavy hog classes to show for champion or reserve. - d.
-Barrows and gilts are eligible to show in the market hog classes. - e.
-Boars, cryptorchids, or short castrated barrows will not be allowed in the market class. - f.
+Breed must be declared on pre-fair entry by the deadline on June 15th.
+Animals must exhibit breed characteristics and the final determination will be made by the RVED Extension designee and the superintendent. - e.
+A minimum of two (2) animals is required to form a breed class.
+When there are not two (2) animals in a breed, the animal will be moved to the All-Other Breeds or Commercial classes as available.
+Classes may be broken on weight or breed at the superintendent discretion. - f.
+Barrows and gilts are eligible to show in the market hog classes. - g.
+Boars, cryptorchids, or short castrated barrows will not be allowed in the market class. - h.
 Weight classes will be divided at the discretion of the specie superintendent.